what3words/w3w-swift-wrapper/README.md

 # Authentication

 To use this library you’ll need a what3words API key, which can be signed up for [here](https://what3words.com/select-plan).
-If you wish to use the Voice API calls then you must add a Voice API plan in your [account](https://accounts.what3words.com/billing).
+If you wish to use the Voice API calls then you must add a Voice API plan to your [account](https://accounts.what3words.com/billing).

 # Examples